PRZurro/Z-Buffer-Cpp/README.md

 Release build seems not to work with relative paths, sometimes works and much more fluid than the debug version.

+Model with several meshes seems not to work.

 Copyright © 2019 Pablo Rodríguez Zurro All rights reserved.